 Paul Bunyan is legendary in this part of the country.
-It is said that it took 5 giant storks to deliver Paul to his parents and he could fit into his father’s clothes by the time he was a week old.
+It is said it took 5 giant storks to deliver Paul to his parents and he could fit into his father’s clothes by the time he was a week old.
 When he was three weeks old, his rolling around at nap time would destroy 4 miles of timber.
 Soon his parents moved out to Minnesota because the East was just too small for him.
 As a child, he had no interested in playing with balls and other toys.
 He wanted to play with axes and become a lumberjack.
 Today there is a whole land just for him, Paul Bunyan Land.

 Paul Bunyan Land

 Throughout the day, we would see staff actively engaging with Paul as they walked by like he was just another member of the team.
 Later when we walked by him, he said ‘Hi’ again and remembered our kid’s names.
-It was that personal touch that made this such an enjoyable and a truly memorable trip.
+It was that personal touch that made this such an enjoyable and a memorable trip.

-In addition to the rides, they have a small petting zoo and the Old Farm Pioneer Village.
+Besides the rides, Paul Bunyan Land has a small petting zoo and the Pioneer Village.
 The Pioneer Village is not historically specific to any time period.
 It didn’t stop us from having fun looking at all the treasures.
 We seemed to time our visit pretty well with the light rain we had been experiencing.
-We were in the pioneer village when it started to come down so we had some good cover.
+We were in the pioneer village when it rained so we had the village buildings were perfect for keeping us dry.
 The park doesn’t close for the rain, only if the conditions become unsafe.

 Pioneer Village has been a family owned business for 37 years now.
 In 2003 when the popular Paul Bunyan Land needed a new home, they doubled the attraction by moving the theme park right next door.
-You get to go in both parks with the cost of admission.
+You get to go to both parks with the cost of admission.
 The town of Brainerd was very excited to see that Paul and Babe would stay in their town.